 The 1.6 km long hiking trail here is easy and suitable for every age and fitness level.
 At the beginning and end of the trail, you will find a small kiosk, where you can buy some snacks and coffee.
 Also just before the entrance, there is a restaurant, which serves fish caught right there from the river.
 However, it was not appealing to us at all, due to being packed with package tourists.

 Lake Bled is located in the town of Bled, only 4 km away from Vintgar.
 Bled itself is a typical tourist town with dozens of hotels and restaurants side by side.
 Given the diversity of the restaurants, it was time for us to have late lunch here, before checking the famous lake.

-We concluded the first night with a last drink at Metelkova, which I think no one should leave the city before seeing.
-It is an autonomous culture center with clubs, bars, art installations, graffiti, even a hostel, and it is unique.
-It was great to hangout outside of Jalla Jalla, to mingle with people, and to have some cheap local beer.
+We concluded the first night with a last drink at Metelkova, which I think no one should leave the city without seeing.
+It is an autonomous culture center with clubs, bars, art installations, graffiti, and even a hostel, and it is unique.
+It was great to hang out outside of Jalla Jalla, to mingle with people, and to have some cheap local beer.
 Old military barracks, new ideas: we love it!

 |Details – Metelkova|

 |Hanging shoes – Metelkova|